 Chemical control The key to successfully controlling scab is to apply fungicides early and thoroughly to protect new growth.
 The first susceptible tissues exposed in opening cluster buds are the tips of the leaves and sepals.
 The most critical period for scab development is from the breaking of the cluster buds until leaves are fully expanded.
 Apply sprays at prepink, pink, calyx, and first cover.
 If the disease was a problem last year, begin applications at green-tip.
 Forecasting also can be used to time fungicide spray especially in arid regions with few infection periods

 Scab resistance to certain fungicides can occur if these materials are used exclusively or excessively.
 Resistance to Syllit still persists in Quebec Canada and thus likely other places where it was overused.
 In one study up to 12% of the isolates were resistant to 4 different fungicide groups at the same time.
 To minimize the development of resistant fungi, alternate or tank-mix fungicides from different groups that have different modes of action.
 For example, use a tank-mix of a Group 3 fungicide at full rate plus a different fungicide at lower rate.
 Some products used in the tank-mix will also aid in bull's-eye rot control.
-Also, limit applications from any particular group to three (3) or fewer per year.
+Also, limit applications from any particular group to two (2) or fewer per year.
+Selection of products for rotation and/or mixing must consider group 7 fungicides when used through the irrigation as a nematicide.
 In Pennsylvania, not using dormant copper sprays, older trees, larger orchards, orchards with ≤10 cultivars, and application of >4 DMI sprays were positively correlated with the incidence of resistant apple scab isolates.
 Use of delayed dormant copper-based sprays reduced DMI-resistant fungi in New York and may be very useful for management in the PNW.

 - Aprovia at 5.5 to 7 fl oz/A plus another fungicide and an adjuvant.
 Do not use within 30 days of harvest.
 Group 7 fungicide.
 12-hr reentry.